sulaimanQasimi/Support/README.md

 # Support
--Str is only supprt with php 8.*
+-- Str is only supprt with php 8.*